-This week I headed in to test out the brand new walkway on the Brisbane river between New Farm and the city.
-It’s an easy walk about 3km all up each direction and a great way to spend a spring morning.
+This week I headed in to test out the brand new walkway on the Brisbane River between New Farm and the city.
+It’s an easy walk about 3 km all up in each direction and a great way to spend a spring morning.

-The new river walk is bigger and better.
+The new riverwalk is bigger and better.
 This time it’s grounded in the bedrock of the river to keep it firmly in place in future.
 It’s wider and has dedicated pedestrian and cycle sections to make it safer.
-There are also a number of shaded seating areas and water fountains along it.
+There are also a number of shaded seating areas and water fountains along the length of it.

 Have you tried out the re-opened New Farm to City Riverwalk in Brisbane?